 Kia doesn’t hold back in covering all bases with the Niro range.
-You can have a straightforward petrol-electric hybrid, a plug-in hybrid, or the fully electric e-Niro.
+You can have a straightforward petrol-electric hybrid car, a plug-in hybrid, or the fully electric Niro EV.
 For this comparison, we’re going to concentrate on the two ends of the range with the hybrid and pure electric models.
 Both are great family cars, so your decision could come down to how green you want your Kia Niro to be.

 The Kia Niro arrived in 2016 to a muted fanfare as another competent addition to the burgeoning compact crossover class.
 Then, in 2019, Kia blindsided the world by introducing the e-Niro alongside the hybrid and plug-in hybrid versions.
 At a stroke, buyers could suddenly enjoy affordable family hatchback practicality alongside the sort of battery range only Tesla could offer at the time.

 That impressive range, which comes in at an officially rated total of 282 miles, has only recently been matched by the Skoda Enyaq iV.
 Other EV family cars like the Nissan Leaf or MG ZS EV are not quite on a par.
 With the Kia’s generous equipment count, excellent safety, and just plain simple ease of use, it makes a compelling case for itself.